Apple shifts WWDC 2020 to online, will livestream keynote and sessions

 “We are delivering WWDC 2020 this June in an innovative way to millions of developers around the world, bringing the entire developer community together with a new experience,” said Apple SVP Phil Schiller.
 “The current health situation has required that we create a new WWDC 2020 format that delivers a full program with an online keynote and sessions, offering a great learning experience for our entire developer community, all around the world.
 We will be sharing all of the details in the weeks ahead.”

-Technically, this year’s WWDC isn’t being cancelled or changed because it was never formally announced or scheduled before today; Apple routinely confirms the event’s date and location between late February and mid-March, and in recent years used a lottery system to manage overwhelming ticket demand from attending developers.
+Technically, this year’s WWDC isn’t being canceled or changed because it was never formally announced or scheduled before today; Apple routinely confirms the event’s date and location between late February and mid-March, and in recent years used a lottery system to manage overwhelming ticket demand from attending developers.
 Tickets were sold for $1,599 each, and included in-person access to both a keynote speech and a week full of sessions focused on current and new Apple technologies, hosted by key Apple employees.

 Specifics of the event are still up in the air, but Apple appears to be ready to launch its new OSes in beta form in June.
 “I look forward to our developers getting their hands on the new code,” said Apple SVP Craig Federighi, “and interacting in entirely new ways with the Apple engineers building the technologies and frameworks that will shape the future across all Apple platforms.”